 Nursing Positions in the Military or Civilian World Offer Satisfaction and Job Security

 Nurses entering the profession today can count on one sure thing—your skills in almost all roles, at almost every level, will be in demand.
-New medical treatments, longer lifespans, and better healthcare coverage are all creating new jobs.
-For LPNs (Licensed Practical Nurses) and RNs (Registered Nurses), this means a predicted job growth of 9 percent between 2020 and 2030 according to the Bureau of Labor Statistics (BLS).
+New medical treatments, longer lifespans, and better healthcare coverage are all contributing to demand.
+For LPNs (Licensed Practical Nurses) and RNs (Registered Nurses), this means a forecasted job growth rate of 9 percent between 2020 and 2030 according to the Bureau of Labor Statistics (BLS).

 And an older, sicker patient population is driving job growth even faster for nurse practitioners and other APRN (Advanced Practice Registered Nursing) roles, which are expected to explode by 45 percent over the coming decade.

 As you might imagine, all those shortages in qualified nurses has led to a supply and demand problem in healthcare.
-And where demand is high, so are salaries.
+And where demand is high, salaries can be too.
 In terms of return on investment, earning a nursing degree has got to be one of best decisions you can make.

 Military nurses make military salaries, but for those out in the civilian world, BLS tracks what both public and private-sector nurses are paid each year.
-There are three levels of nurse licensing and each corresponds more or less to a specific degree level.
-And of course, with more impressive degrees come more impressive salaries:
+There are three levels of nurse licensing and each corresponds more or less to a specific degree level:

 Licensed Practical/Licensed Vocational Nurse – $48,070